ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 1/Homework 1 PDS.md

 Score recorded with description of highlights

+So I think that we can just have some intricate cardinality constraints on the matches and make them a weak entity set.

+If you think about it, just like real life, the only thing we care about in a tennis event are the actual matches.

+We want to have minimal duplicate data, and weak entity constraints work great because it allows us to bind the abstract concept of a match to the others.
+An event is a thing that exists in a timeless fashion.
+A court is a physical object.
+And time is time.
+However, a match depends on all of these two exist.
+Hence, making it a weak entity set will simplify our lives greatly I think.
+This statement really sold me the idea "\[About matches] same event in a particular time slot on a particular court"

+##### Different train of thought I didnt go with:

 So, first of all, i think that there is going to be some inheritance here.

 We know that we have some abstract thing called an event, but no event actually ever happens without it's children single match, singlematch male, or singlematch female, etc... being preceded.